psb/bucklescript.github.io/docs/embed-raw-javascript.md

 title: Embed Raw JavaScript
 ---

-We're introducing this **last-resort** escape hatch first, in case you're ever stuck trying the other more legitimate APIs and wanna move on.
-Here's how you can drop a chunk of JavaScript right into your BuckleScript file:
+We are introducing this **last-resort** escape hatch first in case you are ever stuck trying the other more legitimate APIs and want to move on.
+Here is how you can drop a chunk of JavaScript right into your BuckleScript file:

 ```ocaml
 let add = [%raw {|